 Clinical trial teams need medication adherence data to reliably evaluate the effectiveness of a new drug within the test population.
 Adherence data is also valuable to better manage a patient’s drug therapy for treatment of severe or chronic conditions.
 For these reasons, Med-Con Technologies has developed MedCon Mobile™, our new smartphone app and portal.

-2016 is the first year that Med-Con Technologies has exhibited at the Drug Information Association (DIA) annual meeting—an interdisciplinary gathering of 7,000 life science professionals.
+Med-Con Technologies exhibited at the Drug Information Association (DIA) annual meeting—an interdisciplinary gathering of 7,000 life science professionals.
 We could not be happier with our decision, given the positive feedback we received from so many attendees regarding our MedSked solution for patient adherence.

 First, we had an opportunity to meet and share our latest news with numerous clients (a process made even easier in the case of Merck, whose booth was located right next to ours).
 Second, it was gratifying to see how many non-clients had already heard about MedSked and wanted to get more information.
 Third, a large number of attendees stopped at our booth and learned about MedSked for the first time.

 All were impressed by the way both our traditional bottle sleeve and the new MedCon Mobile app provide consistent adherence support at the point of use.
 Several shared upcoming projects where MedCon products could play an important role improving patient adherence—especially in the area of clinical trials.

 We look forward to participating in DIA 2017.
 If you would like copies of the information we distributed at this year’s meeting, please email your request to email@example.com or call 888-654-0856 ext.
 125 toll-free.

 One of the world’s leading pharma companies has selected MedSked to support a worldwide clinical trial for a new Alzheimer’s drug, which will extend to 1,500 participants in 20 countries.